 Our method allows us to easily extend the analysis to \lmaxkcut, a generalization of \lmaxcut that considers partitions of the vertex set into $k$ blocks instead of only $2$.
 The \flip neighbourhood for \lmaxkcut is similarly given by a single vertex changing from one of the cut-sets to another. \lmaxkcut under this neighbourhood has been analysed by \cite{Bibak21}, who established polynomial smoothed complexity for the complete graph and a bound of $\landau{\phi n^{2(2k-1)k\log(kn)+3+\eta}}$, for every $\eta > 0$, in the general case.
-Our method improves on this result for graphs of up to logarithmic degree with a bound that does not depend on $k$ at all.
+Our method approaches this problem from a different perspective through the parameterization on the degree of the graph and thereby improves on this result for graphs of up to logarithmic degree with a bound that does not depend on $k$ at all.

 We first analyse the case of $k=2$, namely, the classical \lmaxcut problem.

 \begin{definition} \lmaxcut is the problem of finding a locally maximal cut of a weighted, undirected graph $G = (V, E), n = \card{V}, m = \card{E}$ with weights $w_e$ for $e\in E$.
 A cut is a partition $(V_1, V_2)$ of $V$ and the neighbours of a cut are given by the \flip neighbourhood, in which any single vertex can move from one partition block to the other.
 The weight of a cut is given by the sum of all edge weights across the cut, i.e.\